Do you want to create a project with us?

 In the Baite Verva bassa area, on a newly built path, you proceed along 3 km of fun ups and downs;

-The route becomes wider and after 1 km you pass through Val Cardonnè to then turn left and when crossing the bridge you climb for 500 m;
+The route becomes wider and after 1 km you pass through Val Cardonnè to then turn left and after crossing the bridge you climb for 500 m;

 Smooth descent for 1 km and deviation to the right for Paluetta (1 km climb);